eclipse-tractusx/tractusx-edc/docs/kit/Adoption View/00_adoption-view.md

 #### Contract offer

 The contract offer is a representation of the [`ContractDefinition`](#contract-definition) for a specific consumer and serves as protocol for a data transfer object (DTO) for a particular contract negotiation.
 If a data consumer wants to conclude a binding data exchange contract based on the terms of a Data Offer, the data consumer can communicate such desire to the data provider by referencing to a specific Data Offer.
-Under German law, this constitutes a binding offer by the data consumer.
-For now, the dtaa consumer only has the option to accept all terms of a Data Offer (or not).
+This constitutes a binding offer by the data consumer.
+For now, the data consumer only has the option to accept all terms of a Data Offer (or not).
 The Data Exchange Process does not yet provide for the data consumer to make an offer that deviates from the terms of a Data Offer as set by the data provider.

 #### Contract negotiation